GaBe31505/endpoint-crawler/README.md

 ## Notes

+- **Output optional**: omit `-o/--output` to skip file export and only see CLI results.
 - **Multi‑Input Support**: scan multiple directories, files, and archives in one pass.
 - **In‑Memory Scanning**: detectors operate on provided text for both disk files and archive entries.
 - **Dynamic Registration**: detectors are tagged for provenance; drop new modules into `detectors/` and register them.
 - **Encoding Robustness**: files are decoded with a fallback chain (UTF‑8 → UTF‑16 → Latin‑1 → CP1252 → ignore errors).
-- **Performance**: removing predicate lambdas means all detectors run on all inputs—tune as needed for large codebases.
+- **Performance**: all detectors run on all inputs by default—re-introduce predicates if you need to filter specific files.
 - Results are grouped by endpoint, deduplicated, and scored by multi‑source provenance.

 ---